DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 - Managing resources and data sources based on an API.

 Terraform itself (the core engine) is responsible for creating and applying the execution plan, **which determines the actions to take based on resource differences.**

+In Terraform, outside of the `required_providers` block, configurations always refer to providers by their local names, which are typically simple `aliases` like aws, google, or azurerm.

+**When you initialize Terraform, where does it cache modules from the public Terraform Registry?** In the `.terraform` sub-directory.

 **Terraform providers are not part of the Terraform core binary.** They are separate plugins that Terraform downloads during terraform init based on your configuration.